Where Healing Begins

 Insurance and Financial Review

 This is step two of the admissions process.
-With your permission, we verify your insurance benefits and discuss coverage.
-After hearing from your insurer, we discuss with you the estimated coverage, out-of-pocket costs, and payment arrangements.
-You, also, have to initiate a conversation with your insurance provider, independently.
-This is requested so you fully understand the financial aspects, before you commit.
+With your permission, we will verify your insurance benefits and discuss coverage.
+After hearing from your insurer, we will discuss with you the estimated coverage, out-of-pocket costs, and payment arrangements.
+You also have to initiate a conversation with your insurance provider independently.
+This is requested so you fully understand the financial aspects before you commit.

 Admission Decision and Scheduling